jkim208/bwh_devops_test/readme.md

 # Coding test for Bioinformatics DevOps1

 ## Folder contents
-Scripts that address each of the 3 Bioinformatics tasks Sample input files to be used with scripts
+The python scripts address each of the 3 Bioinformatics tasks.
+Sample input files to be used with scripts.

 ## Directions
 All the scripts have a '-h' switch for more information on how to run.
 Some examples below: